 Close to the Cliffs is the area known as The Burren.
 The word “Burren” comes from an Irish word “Boíreann” meaning a rocky place.

 This first evening we spent the night in Ennis, a pretty village that apparently is one of largest in County Clare and is close to Shannon Airport.
 We stayed at a wonderful inn called Glenomra House.
 The home cooked Irish Breakfast in the morning was fantastic.
 The staff could not have been nicer.
-Great first day and night.

 We then stumbled upon a stone circle.
 These are everywhere and two of us were quite obsessed after reading “Outlander “.

 We continued our drive to the lovely village of Adare.
 We had read that this was considered the prettiest village in Ireland and was the recipient of the “tidy awards 2014”.
+It was in fact, very pretty and very tidy.

 We drove to the Ring of Kerry.
 It’s basically a circular road that takes you around a peninsular section of County Kerry and it is part of the Wild Atlantic Way that is an oceanside road all around a large part of the country.